6 Common Rugby Injuries

 This depends on what position you play in [1] because unlike other sports different players can dramatically differ in terms of what is expected from them and therefore what they demand from their bodies.

-Our Sport First Aid Kits have everything you need to address an injury if you are a Sports Medical Professional.
+If you are a sports medical professional, our Sport First Aid Kits have everything you need to address an injury.

 Although the PEACE & LOVE Principle is said to be more accurate and will eventually replace POLICE, it is still a good guideline for a simple yet effective approach to injury management.
 It stands for Protection, Optimal Loading, Ice, Compression and Elevation.
 PEACE & LOVE stands for Protection, Elevation, Avoid Anti-Inflammatories, Compression, Education, Load, Optimism, Vascularisation and Exercise.